Patokyo/mp3-xiao/README.md

 ## UI Showcase

 ### Initialising...
+Shows the text "Initialising..." on the OLED whilst the device sets up the SD card and chooses the first song to play.

 ### Shuffle All
 On startup the device defaults to shuffle all mode, which plays tracks randomly from anywhere on the sd card.
 Shows song and artist name, along with a progress and volume bar.